 Thomas University is proud to be a partner of the Community College of the Air Force offering General Education Mobile coursework!

 The following courses are approved GEM coursework for completion of CCAF degree.
-All classes are 16-weeks.
+Classes are offered in 8- and 16-week formats.

 Prerequisite: ENG 102.
 This course introduces film form and aesthetics, utilizes the basic technical and critical vocabulary of motion pictures, and explores the cultural history of American film through a variety of genres.
 This course can be used to fulfill a CORE curriculum Humanities requirement.